 Precautions: Always keep on container tightly close.
-Store at temperature not exceeding 30'C. (MED#16)
+Store at temperature not exceeding 30°C. (MED#16)

 PRECAUTION attains 44 percent contribution in the corpus.
 Oxford dictionary (2016) defines 'precaution' as a situation taken beforehand to ward danger or secure safety.
-The sample extract

-(MED#13) is giving emphasis on the location where it should be placed before and during its usage which is parallel to the objective of the word Precautionary.
-Though there is no specific directive in the use of the product, manufacturers intend to catch the attention of the consumers prior to their use of the medicines.
+The sample extract (MED#13) is giving emphasis on the location where it should be placed before and during its usage which is parallel to the objective of the word Precautionary.